-Lew Cramer is the founding president and CEO of World Trade Center Utah.
-He is also the CEO and president of Coldwell Banker Commercial Advisors.
+Lew Cramer is the Utah CEO for Colliers International.
+He is also founding president of the World Trade Center Utah, and serves on its board.
+He also serves on the International World Trade Center Board.
 Lew served as Director General of the U.S. Commercial Service under the George H.W.
 Bush administration.
 He currently serves on several corporate and nonprofit boards.
 He also practiced real estate law in Los Angeles and in the San Francisco Bay area.
 For many years, Lew taught real estate law at the University of Southern California and international business at Georgetown University.
 He graduated from BYU’s J. Reuben Clark School of Law.
-Barbara is a life-long musician, accomplished on the piano, organ, and voice.
-She sang in the Mormon Tabernacle Choir from 2007-2014.
-She grew up in southern California and went to BYU, graduating with a BA in English.
-Barb and Lew have six children and thirteen grandchildren.
-They have lived in California, Virginia and now live in Salt Lake City, Utah.

 Barbara Cramer is a life-long musician, accomplished on the piano, organ, and voice.
 She sang in the Mormon Tabernacle Choir from 2007-2014.
 She grew up in southern California and went to BYU, graduating with a BA in English.
 Barb and Lew have six children and thirteen grandchildren.
 They have lived in California, Virginia and now live in Salt Lake City.